 We will begin in sub-tropical forests south of Chengdu, and visit important sites including Longcanggou, Erlangshan,Balangshan, Maerkang, the high plateau at Ruoergai including Baxi Forest and wetland areas, Gonggangling Forest, Tangjiahe Nature Reserve and Foping via Yangxian, as wwe gradually make our way to the city of Xi’an.
 Our tour is ideal for the first-time birding visitor, targetting a wide range of species as we visit many of the most important sites in Sichuan.
-Besides the birds, spectacular scenery, superb cuisine and unique culture combine to make this holiday a memorable experience.
+We travel in late June and July, and expect birding to be good in Sichuan and especially at altitude during the later part of the trip, though temperatures may be high by the time we reach Bejing.
+On this holiday, great birding, spectacular scenery, superb cuisine and unique culture combine to make for a memorable experience.

 China holds some enviable bird groups birds, including cranes, babblers and pheasants, with many endemics, and exotic and unusual new birds will abound.
 Just a few of our targets; Firethroat, Emei Liocichla, Buffy, Plained, Spotted, Snowy-cheeked and Red-winged Laughingthrushes, Marten’s, Alstrom’s and Bianchi’s Warblers, Emei, Kloss’s and Claudia’s Leaf Warblers, Chinese, Golden-breasted and Grey-hooded Fulvetta, Fujian Niltava, Golden, Three-toed, Grey-hooded, Vinous-throated and Ashy-throated Parrotbill, Temminck’s Tragopan, Lady Amherst's, White-eared, Blue-eared, Blood and Koklass Pheasant, Sichuan Treecreeper, Fire-capped, Pere David's, Grey-crested, White-browed, Sichuan and Rufous-vented Tits, Darjeeling and White-backed Woodpeckers, White-browed Bush Robin, White-browed and Vinaceous Rosefinch, Chinese Babax, Scaly-breasted Cupwing, Golden Bush-Robin, Gould’s Sunbird, Wood Snipe, Chinese Monal, Pheasant, Grandala, Snow Pigeon, Tibetan Snowcock, Snow Partridge, Himalayan Rubythroat, White-browed Tit Warbler, Lammergier.
 Przewalski’s Nuthatch, Sichuan Jay, Severtzov’s and Crested Tit Warbler, Verreaux’s Monal Partridge, Black-necked Crane, Upland Buzzard, Tibetan Lark White-rumped and Rufous-necked Snowfinch, Tibetan Wagtail, Azure-winged Magpie, Daurian Jackdaw, Kessler’s Thrush, Tibetan Grey Shrike, Severtzov’s Grouse and Chinese Nuthatch.